This article has everything you need to know about megapixels and photo resolution. From what they are, to how to use

 Facebook resizes any images you share.
-It compresses them to be able to store millions added each week.
+It compresses them to a lower resolution to be able to store millions added each week.
 This has the potential to turn a great image into one with a poor resolution.

-Your image may look great on the screen, but when it comes to printing, it is a whole different ballgame.
+Your image may look great on the computer screen, but when it comes to printing or print quality, it is a whole different ballgame.